Does your brand growth strategy need a shake up? If you’re not sure what direction to head in next, it helps to see what others are up to.

 “We’re already at a point where, without the bottle, people feel like there’s something physically missing in their lives – and that’s an amazing place for a brand to be in,” said Dean.
 “But we have a responsibility and opportunity to move beyond the bottle.”

-MoneySuperMarket believes a new focus on customer experience will help it win market share in a sector that’s been focused on saving money.
+MoneySuperMarket believes a focus on customer experience will help them win market share in a sector that’s been focused on saving money.

 The new brand growth strategy stems from consumer research the brand carried out in 2017 about people’s attitudes to money, and why they use price comparison sites.
 As you might expect, the research revealed that 79% of customers like to be in control of their money, and that price comparison plays an important role in that.
 But the most compelling bit is that customers felt comparing prices could be hard work online, and that there wasn’t enough tailoring of results.